defiprime/defiprime1/collections/_posts/2019-09-25-Hummingbot.md

 Our first liquidity bounty program for Harmony showed us that with just a limited number of participants, we were able to provide liquidity comparable to professional market makers.

 Fundamentally, our main competition is market makers.
 After discussing with many token issuers and exchanges, some common gripes became clear: market makers are expensive, require millions in inventory, and operate as black boxes.
-In contrast, a Hummingbot liquidity bounty program takes a data-driven approach - rewarding are distributed based on tangible results provided by participants, participants use their inventory (not the issuer's), and costs and rewards are materially lower than what an issuer would pay a traditional market maker.
+In contrast, a Hummingbot liquidity bounty program takes a data-driven approach - rewards are distributed based on tangible results provided by participants, participants use their inventory (not the issuer's), and costs and rewards are materially lower than what an issuer would pay a traditional market maker.

 ### What's your position on the regulatory landscape today?